 Sure, all babies are cute, but that doesn't mean they aren't also extremely weird.
 Babies are eating, sleeping and pooping machines that double their weight in their first few months of life.
 And they pack a whole lot of oddness in while they're at it.

 Here are 10 ways babies are much weirder than adults.

 1. Babies grow mustaches in the womb.
 And then eat them.

 During the second trimester of pregnancy, all babies (boys and girls alike) grow fine hair on their upper lips that then spreads to the rest of their bodies.
 In most cases, University of Sydney anthropologist Stephen Juan tells The Register, this hair — called lanugo — falls out before the baby is born and is reabsorbed (or eaten) by the baby in the womb.

 2. Babies don't have kneecaps, sorta.

 Have you ever noticed how flexible a baby is?
 This is partially because babies have soft, supple bones and large sections of cartilage.
-A newborn baby's patella (kneecap) is made almost entirely of cartilage, says WebMD.
+A newborn baby's patella (kneecap) is made almost entirely of cartilage, says Healthline.
 As they get older, areas of hard bone start to form, eventually hardening into a kneecap around age 10-12.